 3.1.
-Conclusion on the compliance of the financial statements and the annual report of the Company Directors and responsibility statement
+Conclusion on the compliance of the financial statements and the annual report of Company Directors as well as on the responsibility statement

 In performing our audit procedures, we determined the compliance with legal requirements and generally accepted accounting principles.
 As part of our risk and control oriented audit approach, we included in the audit - where we considered it necessary for our audit report - the internal controls in parts of the accounting process.